 Birthplace: Klushino, Russia

-Charles "Pete" Conrad, Jr., was an American naval officer and aviator, aeronautical engineer, test pilot, and NASA astronaut, and during the Apollo 12 mission became the third man to walk on the Moon.
-He set an eight-day space endurance record along with his Command Pilot Gordon Cooper on the Gemini 5 mission, and commanded the Gemini 11 mission.
-After Apollo, he commanded the Skylab 2 mission, on which he and his crewmates repaired significant launch damage to the Skylab space station.
-For this, President Jimmy Carter awarded him the Congressional Space Medal of Honor in 1978. ...more on Wikipedia
+Charles "Pete" Conrad Jr. (June 2, 1930 – July 8, 1999) (Captain, USN), was an American NASA astronaut, aeronautical engineer, naval officer and aviator, test pilot, and during the Apollo 12 mission became the third man to walk on the Moon.
+Conrad was selected in NASA's second astronaut class.
+He set an eight-day space endurance record along with his Command Pilot Gordon Cooper on his first spaceflight, the Gemini 5 mission.
+Conrad also commanded the Gemini 11 mission.
+He became the third human to walk on the moon during the Apollo 12 mission.
+After Apollo, he commanded Skylab 2, the first crewed Skylab mission.
+On the mission, he and his crewmates repaired significant launch damage to the ...more on Wikipedia